 What is turmeric?

-Turmeric is the most loved spice utilized in indian food.
+Turmeric is the most loved spice utilized in Indian food.
 Not only does it impart a brilliant color to the food but also has many benefits for the body and skin due to its healing properties.
+It is also used in many ayurvedic beauty products like kumkumadi tailam, ayurvedic cream, nalpamaradi thailam, and ayurvedic face wash.
 This ancient yellow spice, known as Curcuma longa, has antioxidant and remedial properties that can serve to: